Inside the operation: How the US moved to capture Nicolás Maduro

 “As the operation unfolded at the compound, our air and ground intelligence teams provided real-time updates to the ground force, ensuring those forces could safely navigate the complex environment without unnecessary risk,” he said.

 Caine said Maduro and his wife “gave up” to the US military personnel before being flown out of the country.
-Maduro and Flores were placed aboard the USS Iwo Jima, which stopped at the US military base in Guantanamo Bay, two sources familiar with the plans told CNN.
+Maduro and Flores were placed aboard the USS Iwo Jima before being taken to the US military base in Guantanamo Bay, two sources familiar with the plans told CNN.

 The base, sometimes referred to as “Gitmo,” is in southeastern Cuba and is home to the notorious detention camp.
 There, Maduro and his wife were transferred to a plane, which landed at Stewart Air National Guard Base in New York on Saturday evening.